oh2mp/the_lux/Portal.md

 ![ui/20210327_170042.jpg](ui/20210327_170042.jpg)

-Constantly changing color configuration.
+Changing color configuration.
 The step is how long the same color stays before changing RGB values by one.
 See the code.

 ![ui/20210327_170050.jpg](ui/20210327_170050.jpg)